Hengle/Folkvangr/Pipeline/Game Mechanics.md

 Bosses will likely be the exception to the balance rule, and will have higher health and attack.
 This is unrealistic, but it's just more satisfying gameplay.

 ## Difficulty
-Saving will be allowed at giant waystones and other unique regional markers, with automatic saves at certain stages in the game.
+Saving will be allowed at any stage in the game, with automatic saves at giant waystones and other unique regional markers.
 This leaves the game open to casual players.
-If others want to play on more difficult settings, there may be settings and optional limits to make combat more challenging.
+If others want to play on more difficult settings, there may be adjustable settings and optional limits to make combat more challenging.

 The main playable characters are not heavily armored, cannot take many hits, and don't have many special power abilities.
 This forces strategic decisions on how to best use the party member's different strengths in combat without overrelying on buffs, rare weapons, or tank armor.